markus-nordmann/road-accidents-france/README.md

-# Road Accidents in France (2005–2023)
+# Road Accidents in France (2019–2023)
 **Data Analysis · Google Colab · Power BI Dashboard**

-This project analyzes road accidents in France with a focus on
+This project analyzes **over 270,000 road accidents** in France involving more than **600,000 people** between 2019 and 2023.
-**accident severity, road users, locations, and temporal patterns.**
-It combines Python-based preprocessing in Google Colab with a fully
-interactive **Power BI dashboard**.
+The focus is on identifying **which factors most influence injury severity** — for example, user profile, location, or speed limit.

+The overall goal was to combine **statistical analysis** with an interactive **Power BI dashboard** to generate meaningful insights that can support long-term **road-safety improvements**.

 ---